OpenMDAO/OpenMDAO-Framework/docs/std_lib/driver.rst

 :ref:`Driver-API`.
 This document covers how to assign design variables, constraints, and objectives.

-The OpenMDAO NEWSUMT driver can be imported from ``openmdao.lib.api``.
+The OpenMDAO NEWSUMT driver can be imported from ``openmdao.lib.drivers.api``.

 .. testcode:: NEWSUMT_load

-    from openmdao.lib.api import NEWSUMTdriver
+    from openmdao.lib.drivers.api import NEWSUMTdriver

 Typically, NEWSUMT will be used as a driver in the top level assembly, though it can be also used in a subassembly as part of a nested driver scheme.
 Using the